The Northeast is experiencing extreme weather with many areas facing record low temperatures.

-With the impending snowstorm, here are a few extra tips to stay safe:
+Here are a few extra tips to stay safe:

 - Keep your pets warm inside

-- Have anti-freeze in your car and run your car for a few minutes before heading out.
+- Have anti-freeze in your car and run your car for a few minutes before heading out

 - Turn off any space heaters if you’re not in the room